SCRT-HQ/VaporShell/docs/glossary/Add-VSRoute53RecordSetGroupRecordSet.md

 ```

 ### -ResourceRecords
-Information about the resource record sets that you want to add to the hosted zone.
-Each record should be in the format appropriate for the record type specified by the Type property.
+One or more values that correspond with the value that you specified for the Type property.
+For example, if you specified A for Type, you specify one or more IP addresses in IPv4 format for ResourceRecords.
-For information about different record types and their record formats, see Values That You Specify When You Create or Edit Amazon Route 53 Records: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values.html in the *Amazon Route 53 Developer Guide*.
+For information about the format of values for each record type, see Supported DNS Resource Record Types: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html in the *Amazon Route 53 Developer Guide*.
+Note the following:
++ You can specify more than one value for all record types except CNAME and SOA.
++ The maximum length of a value is 4000 characters.
++ If you're creating an alias record, omit ResourceRecords.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html#cfn-route53-recordset-resourcerecords
 DuplicatesAllowed: False